 - Preheat oven to 400F

 - Slice the eggplants into 1/2 inch slices.
 Mix the garlic with about 1/2 cup of olive oil and brush it on both sides of the eggplant slices.
 Arrange them in a single layer on baking sheets.
 Roast the eggplant for about 25 minutes, until browned and softened.
+After the eggplant has roasted, turn the oven down to 350F.

 - Put a bit of olive oil in a pan and brown the ground meat.
 Drain off the excess fat, reserving about 2 tablespoons in the pan, and set the meat aside.
 In the same pot, saute the onions for a few minutes until they've softened, then add the garlic and sauté a couple of minutes more, stirring often.